1. Home

 Is the Metropolitan line running today?

-Yes, as of the evening of 28 April 2026, the Metropolitan line is running, but there are minor delays.
+No, as of the morning of 13 June 2026, the Metropolitan line is currently service closed.

 This page shows the latest Metropolitan line status, plus reliability trends based on observed service history.
 Set up free alerts on the homepage to get emailed when the status changes.